zeitlings/alfred-workflows/README.md

 - <kbd>⌘</kbd><kbd>⇧</kbd><kbd>↩</kbd> to create the file **with clipboard** contents.
 - <kbd>⌥</kbd><kbd>⇧</kbd><kbd>↩</kbd> to create the file **without clipboard** contents.

-If auto-suggest is enabled, press <kbd>TAB</kbd> to accept and expand the suggested filename. (new in v1.2.0)
+If auto-suggest is enabled, press <kbd>TAB</kbd> to accept and expand the suggested filename.

 ## 1.9.
 Keyboard Brightness